AdrianAzar/adrianazar/README.md

 ## Hi there 👋
-My name is Adrian is I am a Physics major and a future Electrical Engineering major
+My name is Adrian is I am currently a Physics major and a future Electrical Engineering major
 - 🌱 I’m currently learning Physics at the Lebanese University
 - 📫 How to reach me: email adress: adrian.azar@st.ul.edu.lb
 <!--